We Buy Fire Damage Houses Logo

 Smoke and Soot Residue:

-Even after cleaning, walls may still have lingering smoke and soot residue.
+Even after cleaning soot, walls may still have lingering smoke damage on them and soot residue.
 These substances can leave stains and odors if not effectively removed.
 Specialized cleaning techniques and products may be necessary to eliminate these issues fully.

 Water Damage: